Q: What is Amazon Elastic Container Service?

 Q: How should I choose between using AWS Fargate with Amazon ECS or just using ECS?

-Amazon ECS supports Fargate technology and customers will be able to choose AWS Fargate to launch their containers without having to provision or manage EC2 instances.
+Amazon ECS supports Fargate technology and customers canchoose AWS Fargate to launch their containers without having to provision or manage Amazon EC2 instances.
 AWS Fargate is the easiest way to launch and run containers on AWS.
-Customers who require greater control of their EC2 instances to support compliance and governance requirements or broader customization options can choose to use ECS without Fargate to launch EC2 instances.
+Customersr equiring greater control of their EC2 instances (to support compliance and governance requirements or broader customization options) can choose to use ECS without Fargate to launch EC2 instances.